What makes a high quality man?

 To be a high quality man, you also need some balance.

-The driven men with a purpose also look at themselves a bit as if they were machines.
+Driven men with a purpose look at themselves as if they were machines.

-These are high quality men because they are like high quality wine.
+High quality men are like high quality wine.

 You meet them today and they’re good.
 You stick with them and tomorrow they’re very good.
 You stick with them until the day after tomorrow and they’re great.